The Last Golden Eagle of England

 The Lonely Sky Dancer

 For the next 12 years the male lived on, alone.
 He was spotted still performing courtship displays.
 Dancing in the sky alone.
 He would rise high into the sky and then dive towards the earth at great speed before swooping back up again.
 Perhaps in a forlorn attempt to attract a new mate.
-Yet little day he know that there probably wasn’t another Golden Eagle any nearer than the Scottish Highlands… or perhaps he missed his life long mate.
+Yet little did he know that there probably wasn’t another golden eagle any nearer than the Scottish Highlands… or perhaps he missed his life long mate.

 He died at an old age in 2016.